 Frank B. Brooks, Jill V. Deer, Marshall H. Dickerson, John T. Foy, Theodore S. Moll and Michael D. Shmerling are the members of the audit committee.
-The board has determined that each member of the audit committee (1) is an "independent director" as defined in Rule 5605(a)(2) of the Nasdaq Marketplace Rules, (2) meets the criteria for independence in Rule 10A-3(b)(1) of the Exchange Act and (3) satisfies the other requirements for audit committee membership under the Nasdaq Marketplace

-Rules.
-The board has determined that Theodore S. Moll qualifies as an "audit committee financial expert" under applicable SEC rules and regulations and satisfies the financial sophistication requirements under Rule 5605(c)(2)(A) of the Nasdaq Marketplace Rules.
-During 2013, the audit committee held 18 meetings.
+In addition, we expect that the board will appoint John M. Creekmore to the audit committee immediately following the annual meeting to replace Mr. Moll.
+The board has determined that each member of the audit committee as well as Mr. Creekmore (1) is an "independent director" as defined in Rule 5605(a)(2) of the Nasdaq Marketplace Rules, (2) meets the criteria for independence in Rule 10A-3(b)(1) of the Exchange Act and (3) satisfies the other requirements for audit committee membership under the Nasdaq Marketplace Rules.
+The board has determined that each of Theodore S. Moll and Michael D. Shmerling qualifies as an "audit committee financial expert" under applicable SEC rules and regulations and satisfies the financial sophistication requirements under Rule 5605(c)(2)(A) of the Nasdaq Marketplace Rules.
+Accordingly, following Mr. Moll's retirement from the board and its committees at the annual meeting, Mr. Shmerling will serve as the audit committee financial expert.
+During 2014, the audit committee held 12 meetings.

-The audit committee has adopted a written charter, a copy of which is available at www.renasant.com, by clicking on "Corporate Overview," and then "Governance Documents," and then "Audit Committee Charter."
+The audit committee has adopted a written charter, a copy of which is available at www.renasant.com, by clicking on "Governance Documents" and then "Audit Committee Charter."